g7hoa/g7hoa.github.io/index.md

 ## Club meetings

-We meet on alternate Wednesday nights between 19:30 and 21:30.
+We meet on alternate Tuesday nights between 19:30 and 21:30.
 {% include meetings.html %}

 ### Location